Pre-Health Living-Learning Community (PHLLC) Buc Guide

 - Commitment to uphold the Mission, Vision, and Values of ETSU www.etsu.edu/president/mission.aspx.

 - Willingness and ability to model appropriate behavior, goal-setting, and mentoring of pre-health students

 - Commitment to upholding ETSU Department of Housing and Residence Life policies

 - Live within the living-learning community while modeling academic, co-curricular, and leadership involvement to community members

 - Help new pre-health students adjust and become academically and socially successful

-- Assist in the planning and leading of programs and initiatives within the living-learning community as well as maintain records of events each semester
+- Assist in the planning and leading of programs and initiatives within the living-learning community as well as document attendance of students at each program/event

 - Communicate regularly with the residents in the living-learning community

-- Assist with the recruitment of new PHLLC members and serve as a Medical Professions Advisement Program representative at university events
+- Assist with the recruitment of new PHLLC members and serve as a Medical Professions Advisement Office representative at university events

 - Facilitate PHLLC hall meetings twice per month during the academic school year, or as needed